Veles Municipality

 Veles (Велес [ˈvɛːlɛs]) is a municipality in central part of North Macedonia.
 Veles is also the name of the city where the municipal seat is found.
 Veles Municipality is part of the Vardar Statistical Region.

 Geography

 The municipality borders Čaška Municipality and Zelenikovo Municipality to the west, Petrovec Municipality to the north, and Gradsko, Lozovo, and Sveti Nikole municipalities to the east.
 There are 28 populated locations, one town and 27 villages.

 Demographics

-According to the last national census from 2021, this municipality had 48,463 inhabitants.
+According to the 2021 North Macedonia census, this municipality had 48,463 inhabitants.
 At the census of 1994, it had 56,571 inhabitants.

+Religious affiliation according to the 2002 Macedonia census and 2021 North Macedonia census: